emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/case_brief.md

 ---
 ## Objective

+No conclusions have been made.
+The purpose of the investigation is to determine what occurred and whether any sensitive data was mishandled.
 Analyze the provided artifacts and reconstruct a **clear, evidence-supported sequence of events**.